Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 - **SimpleVAE** : a model composed of 2 encoder LSTM layers and 2 decoder LSTM layers that tries to recreate consumed sequence of transactions, the latent space created by encoder is consumed by a linear layer to perform prediction, takes data ordered by time in sequences that overlap each other

 To switch between models, please update the `config.yaml` file in `examples/pipelines/ccfraud/`.
 Look for the field `model_name` in the `training_parameters` section (use `SimpleLinear`, `SimpleLSTM`, or `SimpleVAE`).

+## Distributed training

+This sample can be ran in distributed fashion, using [PyTorch Data Distributed Parallel (DDP) with NCCL backend](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
+However, this requires us to provision new cluster with >1 CUDA enabled GPUs and allow them to access datastorages in corresponding regions.
+In order to do so follow these steps for every region you want to run distributed training in:
+- Go to compute clusters in your Azure ML workspace
+- Click on "+ New"
+- Chose desired region (due to latency choose region of corresponding datastore you want it to be attached to)
+- In pop-up choose GPU under "Virtual machine type" and select "Select from all option" under "Virtual machine size"
+- Choose any machine with >1 NVIDIA GPUs
+- Click "Next" and choose your own compute name
+- Click "Create"
+- Open the compute one created
+- Go to "Managed identity" section and click on edit button
+- Choose "User-assigned" under "Identity type"
+- Choose identity that match user-identity of cpu compute in that region
+- Adjust the config file  `config.yaml` in `examples/pipelines/ccfraud/` to use the newly created compute

+After performing all these steps you can rerun the experiment and it will run using DDP.